thiethnguyen/MCI-pose-tracking/README.md

 Further instructions for **_Step 2_** can be found via [Windows Portable Demo](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md#windows-portable-demo).

-If the links for downloading the models fail (which may occur while running the .bat file), you can download the entire _model_ folder from [here](https://drive.google.com/drive/u/2/folders/1DyzjWh5O6CCH_BXdIyXTJoJJarkd3wSy).
+If the links for downloading the models fail (which may occur while running the .bat file), you can download the entire _models_ folder from [here](https://drive.google.com/drive/u/2/folders/1DyzjWh5O6CCH_BXdIyXTJoJJarkd3wSy).

 #### Instructions for **_Step 5_** - setting up new python environments: